Skip to main content

 Transaction Fraud

-Transaction Details: Documentation to support a legitimate transaction.
+Transaction Details: Documentation to support a legitimate transaction

 • Note: Must include buyer contact information.

-• Examples: Invoice, Contract, or Work Order.
+• Examples: Invoice, contract, or work order

-Identification Information: Government Issued ID or Passport.
+Identification Information: Government-issued ID or passport

 Funds Confirmation: Validate that buyer has funds available to avoid return.